Frequently Asked Questions (FAQs)

 When should I arrive at my performance location?

 You must arrive at your performance location a MINIMUM OF ONE HOUR BEFORE YOU ARE SCHEDULED TO PERFORM.
 Warm-up space is provided at each venue and could be assigned to you at any time in that hour.
 If you do not want or require warm-up time, you must arrive at your venue a MINIMUM OF A HALF HOUR before your scheduled time.
+It is important to note that the ONLY person permitted in the warm-up room is the competitor.
+Teachers, parents and accompanists are not allowed in this room.

 What is the difference between rehearsal time and warm-up time?